 Find <text> Replace with <another-text> in the database

-There is no need to use this option in the course of a normal migration.
-The plugin will take care of renaming the elements of the site to the URL that you import to.
-This is an advanced feature that should be used with care by people that understand the construct of the WordPress database.
+There is no need to use this option during a normal migration.
+The plugin will handle renaming the site’s elements to the URL that you import to.
+Only people who understand how the WordPress database works should use this advanced feature.